pinka-social/pinka/docs/docs/setup/render_comments_on_page.md

 replies collection and render them.
 This can be scheduled in a CI or cron job to periodically update the comments section.

+!!!
+TODO

-TODO: Verify if pagination can be easily done, otherwise provide a dedicated endpoint for static site generators.
+      Verify if pagination can be easily done, otherwise provide a dedicated endpoint for static site generators.